topocount/st/README.md

 ## Installation

+Arch Linux users can install the `st-randoragon-git` AUR package.

 In order to build st you need the Xlib header files.

 Edit config.mk to match your local setup (st is installed into